zuozhenggh/learning-library/data-management-library/autonomous-database/autonomous-data-warehouse/LabGuide2.md

 <!--September 21, 2018-->

-# Working with Data Warehouse Services and the free Sample Data Sets
+# Working with Autonomous Database Services and the free Sample Data Sets

 ## Introduction

-In this lab you will explore the provided sample data sets and learn more about the choices of database services that come with your ADW instance.
+In this lab you will explore the provided sample data sets and learn more about the choices of database services that come with your Autonomous Data Warehouse (ADW) or Autonomous Transaction Processing ATP) instance.

-Autonomous Data Warehouse provides three database services that you can choose when connecting to your database.
+Autonomous databases provide three database services that you can choose when connecting to your database.
 These are named as HIGH, MEDIUM, and LOW services and provide different levels of performance and concurrency.
 <blockquote>
 The <strong>HIGH</strong> database service provides the maximum amount of CPU resources for a query; however this also means the number of concurrent queries you can run in this service will not be as much as the other services.
 The number of concurrent SQL statements that can be run in this service is 3; this number is independent of the number of CPUs in your database.
 <br><br>